Nordoff–Robbins music therapy: Nordoff-Robbins Center for Music Therapy

-The Nordoff-Robbins Center for Music Therapy, founded in 1989 by Clive Robbins and his wife, Carol Robbins, is housed within the Steinhardt School of Culture at New York University.
-The center is affiliated with New York University's Music Therapy Program, and provides music therapy for individuals with a range of disabilities, including autism spectrum disorder, behavioral disorders, developmental delays, sensory impairments, and psychiatric conditions.
-It also presents professional lectures, publishes educational materials, serves as an information resource for practitioners and the public, and maintains an archive of Nordoff and Robbins's original work from 1959 to 1976.
-Additionally, the center conducts and publishes research, with current clinical research focusing on the impact of music therapy for individuals with conditions such as autism and hearing loss.
-The center is visited by over 150 people annually, including music therapists, students, media professionals, and members of the public seeking resources or consultation.
+In 1989, Clive Robbins and his wife, Carol Robbins, established The Nordoff-Robbins Center for Music Therapy at the Steinhardt School of Culture at New York University.
+The centre is affiliated with New York University's Music Therapy Program.
+It offers music therapy for individuals with a range of disabilities, including autism spectrum disorder, behavioral disorders, developmental delays, sensory impairments, and psychiatric conditions.
+Additionally, the centre publishes research on the impact of music therapy for individuals with conditions including Autism Spectrum Disorder and hearing loss.
+The centre is visited by over 150 people annually, including music therapists, students, media professionals, and members of the public seeking resources or consultation.